monorkin/mongo-vs-pg-large-table-performance/README.md

 in [cases.yml](./cases.yml).
 (reference the [docker-compose.yml](./docker-compose.yml) file to see the individual DB configs).

-Test cases:
+**Test cases:**

-* cluster_mongo - tests how MongoDB performs with journaling enabled.
-I can't use a database that can lose 1min of data, or without a hot-standby.
+* `cluster_mongo` - tests how MongoDB performs with journaling enabled.
+I can't use a database that can lose 1min of data, or one without a hot-standby or read-replica.
-* optimized_postgres - tests how PG performs when configured to use the same amount of resources as MongoDB.
+* `optimized_postgres` - tests how PG performs when configured to use the same amount of resources as MongoDB.
-* mongo - tests how the stock MongoDB config compares to the one with journaling enabled.
+* `mongo` - tests how the stock MongoDB config compares to the one with journaling enabled.
-* async_postgres - tests how fast PG can go if 100ms of data loss is acceptable
+* `async_postgres` - tests how fast PG write performance can go if 100ms of data loss is acceptable.

 **System:**